grafana/grafana/docs/sources/dashboards/dashboard-public/index.md

 One-time use links use browser cookies, so when a viewer is granted access through one of these links, they will only have access on the browser they used to claim the link.

-A single viewer cannot generate multiple valid one-time use links.
+Multiple valid one-time use links can't be generated for a single viewer.
 When a new one-time use link is issued for a viewer, all previous ones are invalidated.

 If a Grafana user has read access to the parent dashboard, they can view the public dashboard without needing to have access granted.